vkakerbeck/tbp.monty/docs/contributing/contributing.md

 There are many ways in which you can contribute to the code.
 For some suggestions, see the [Contributing Code Guide](ways-to-contribute-to-code.md).

-Monty integrates code changes using Github Pull Requests.
+Monty integrates code changes using GitHub Pull Requests.
 For details on how Monty uses Pull Requests, please consult the [Contributing Pull Requests](ways-to-contribute-to-code.md) guide.

 # Document